-The non-standard DL inference of pinpointing [Schlobach, 2003; Baader and Peñaloza, 2008] is highly relevant to this approach.
+The non-standard DL inference of pinpointing [21, 7] is highly relevant to this approach.
 Explaining why an ABox is inconsistent is an instance of the pinpointing problem, where an explanation is a minimal sub-conjunction of the input ABox, containing only those assertions that are responsible for the inconsistency.
-Based on these explanations in the DPLL(T) approach we can build better backjump clauses [Nieuwenhuis et al., 2007].
+Based on these explanations in the DPLL(T) approach we can build better backjump clauses [19].

-We implemented an algorithm based on the DPLL(T) approach with the strategy of MINISAT [Een and Sörensson, 2003].
+We implemented an algorithm based on the DPLL(T) approach with the strategy of MINISAT [14].
 Pellet was chosen as the theory solver because it supports pinpointing.
-This approach is called Pellet-DPLL.
+Henceforth we call this approach Pellet-DPLL.